-OARSI is now accepting applications for new committee members with terms to begin after the Toronto Congress (May, 2019).
+OARSI is now accepting applications for new committee members with terms to begin after the World Congress (April, 2022).
 If you are interested in applying for a committee please complete a very short application.
-Use this link to complete a short application.

 Committee policies and descriptions are below.